reddvid/my-hugo-site/content/post/2021/06/mobile-game-streaming/index.md

 Lastly, I recently bought an [ATR-2500X condenser mic](https://www.audio-technica.com/en-gb/atr2500x-usb) to record songs and guitars for my YouTube channel.
 Now it's multi-purpose that I use it on my streams and Zoom meetings.

-{{< figure src="/images/06-21/mobile-streaming/atr-2500x.jpg" title="Audio-Technica ATR2500X Condenser Mic" >}}
+{{< figure src="/images/06-21/mobile-streaming/atr-2500x.jpg" title="Audio-Technica ATR2500X Condenser Mic" width="60%" >}}

-## Software
+### Software

 As for the software, I use [OBS Studio](https://obsproject.com/).
 I had a bad experience using SLOBS, it freezes and crashes over simple things.
 I used to do overlays with Streamlabs but then I found StreamElements OBS.Live.
 It makes things much easier with a direct "Go Live" button on OBS Studio, chat box, and activity feed.
 They also provide a nice overlay editor with text-to-speech system on their [website](https://streamelements.com/).

 {{< figure src="/images/06-21/mobile-streaming/obslive.png" title="StreamElements OBS.Live Plugin" >}}

-## Diagram
+### Diagram

 This is how my setup is connected.
 Remember that you need an internet with at least 4000kbps of upload speed to actually stream your games on Facebook Gaming ([source](https://www.facebook.com/fbgaminghome/creators/getstarted)).
 I stream at 1080p60 with 6000kbps bitrate.

 {{< figure src="/images/06-21/mobile-streaming/setup-diagram.png" title="Hardware Setup Diagram" >}}

-# Games List
+## Games List

 I have a few mobile games on my phone right now compared to my [Steam Library](https://steamcommunity.com/id/reddvid/games/?tab=all).
 But I own some mobile-worthy games like Stardew Valley and Minecraft: Pocket Edition.

 I have a love and hate relationship with games like PUBG Mobile and Mobile Legends.
 I am looking forward to Apex Legends: Mobile and Diablo Immortal though.
 They're both are already in beta preview on Android, currently waiting for the iPhone/iPad version.

-[Send me a message](https://m.me/reddavidgg) to request a game I can play.
-Or we can play together.
+[Send me a message](https://m.me/reddavidgg) to request a game I can play, or we can play together.

-# Support me on Facebook Gaming
+## Support me on Facebook Gaming

-This seems repetitive but I do need some support when I go live.
+This seems repetitive, but I do need some support when I go live.
 It feels like streaming and talking to friends is now an everyday duty, haha.
 But kidding aside, everyone needs help.

-Check me [here](https://fb.gg/reddavidgg) and let's talk more about tech and things.
+Check me [here](https://fb.gg/reddavidgg), and let's talk more about tech and things.